 Vera and I met in Belarussian Volozhin, she was on her way to a pharmacy.
 She was wearing huge sunglasses, a checkered dress, crimson socks and shoes.
 That was love from the first sight.
-I came to her to get aquainted and in five minutes I was sitting at the table in her house, and she was showing me her outfits and telling their story.
+I came to her to get acquainted and in five minutes I was sitting at the table in her house, and she was showing me her outfits and telling their story.
 Later I came to visit Vera in Volozhin a few times, staying the night.

-On the first of January Vera turned ninety-one.
+On the first of January 2018 Vera turned ninety-one.
 She is not afraid of getting old.
 Once Vera told me, that she’s living her last seasons, when every spring can become the last one.
 She likes to dress up.
 All her life is inside her wardrobe: every dress has its own story, its own memory.

 “This is the end of my life.
 All important things have already happened and passed.
 Childhood, hunger, war, love, kids.
 My father was shot by the Germans.
 My mother was left alone, pregnant with Galina and the four of us.
 I keep a hand-made belt in memory of my dad.
 He never hit us, but I was naughty and once he threatened me, that if I didn’t stop being bad, he’d punish me.
 I got scared.
-Stopped that behaviour and still keep the belt.
+Stopped that behavior and still keep the belt.

 «A point on the map» (Grand Prix, Russia 2018)